AafaaqAli/CoronaUpdate/README.md

   * [Open Weather](https://openweathermap.org/) API is on free subscription which has 1,000 calls/day and 60 calls/min so this could also happen that app might not show any data for a while if API call limit exceeds.

 ## Installation
-* You can clone the repo and compile and run it but your self if not [download link](https://www.dropbox.com/s/5t63p8yrcrghgn1/CoronaUpdate.apk?dl=0) is always here.
+* You can clone the repo, compile and run it by your self if not [download link](https://www.dropbox.com/s/5t63p8yrcrghgn1/CoronaUpdate.apk?dl=0) is always here.

 ## About This Application
 Idea of this application was originnaly came from a redit user (who created a live Corona update display using an raspberry pi